What Is a Housing Bubble, and Are We in One?

 Canadian Housing Turbulence Throughout the Decades

-Canada’s housing market has seen its fair share of ups and downs throughout the decades, shaped by economic cycles, policy changes, and shifting demographics.
-From the overheated real estate boom of the late 1980s to the crash that followed, rapid price appreciation of the early 2000s and the market shocks of the 2008 financial crisis, housing in Canada has experienced periods of turbulence.
+Canada’s housing market has experienced its share of ups and downs over the decades, shaped by economic cycles, policy changes, and shifting demographics.
+From the overheated real estate boom of the late 1980s to the subsequent crash, the rapid price appreciation of the early 2000s, and the market shocks of the 2008 financial crisis, housing in Canada has experienced periods of turbulence.
 Historically, low interest rates most recently fueled a pandemic-era buying spree, followed by soaring inflation and aggressive rate hikes.

 1989-1990